What to Do When You Don’t Know What To Do

-Imagine this scenario: you wake up in the morning knowing full well that you’ve got a million things to do, more or less.
-You’re aware that there are tasks to complete, goals to accomplish, things to get started.
-There’s only one problem; although you know that there are things to do, you actually have no idea what to do NOW.
-It’s as though your mind is drawing a blank and the only thought filling your brain space is the question, “what should I do?”
+Picture it: you wake up in the morning knowing you’ve got a million things to do, more or less.
+There are tasks to complete, goals to accomplish, things to get started.
+You’re somewhat excited about the prospect.
+And there’s a problem: although you know that there are things to do, you actually have no idea what to do NOW.

 a) feeling like you need to know the exact outcome before you start,

 b) having too many things on your to-do-list or

 c) being focused outward for too long, without taking time to recharge.